paradoxical-dev/neollama/README.md

 Using these helper agents, we're able to enter a feedback loop of choosing a URL from a query, scraping it's content, deciding if the content is enough to answer the user's query, and either repeating the process with the next set of queries or generating the final output to be presented to the user.

+### Customization
+Each helper agent is completely customizeable; from the model used to the options applied to them.
+Although it is completely possible to have 3 larger models separate from the current model to perform these tasks, it is recommended for most users to stick to a max of two smaller (3b or lower) models.
+Personally, I found qwen2.5:3b to be perfect for the reviewing and buffer agents due to its high context window for inputs.

+By default, the web_agent first prompts the buffer agent on whether the user input will require a web search to fully answer.
+This is done using the `requires_current_data` prompt found in [prompts.lua](/lua/neollama/web_agent/prompts.lua).
+This feature can be disabled for efficency using the `manual` option in the `web_agent` configuration where every user input (while the agent is enabled) will instead be passed to the buffer agent using the `query_gen` prompt.

+The configurations default options are what I have tested to work best, but user's have the freedom to customize and test these options with any accepted value.

+### Schema
+The schema can best be visualized using a flow chart:
+(flow chart)

+For a better understanding of how the agent works under the hood, a good video can be found [here](https://www.youtube.com/watch?v=ZE6t9trCRnw).
+It is the video I used to better grasp the concept and take inspiration from to create a lua solution.

 ## Contributing